Wind power in Kenya: Environmental impact

 Strategic environmental impact-assessment studies (SEIAS) are being implemented for all Kenyan wind power projects to monitor how these projects are affecting their surrounding environments.
 Power Africa and USAID Kenya created a Biodiversity Action Plan (BAP) to help understand the impact wind farms will have on "critically endangered" raptors in the Kajiado County, where the Kipeto Wind Power Station is located.
-Utilizing these assessments will aid in the creation of mitigation efforts and conservation measures for the Rüppell's vulture and the White-backed vultures, which were needed to secure environmental approvals for project oversight.
+Utilizing these assessments will aid in the creation of mitigation efforts and conservation measures for the Rüppell's vulture and the white-backed vulture, which were needed to secure environmental approvals for project oversight.

 Negative social and environmental impacts have also been highlighted in Environmental and Social Impact Assessments (ESIA) for the Lake Turkana Wind Power Station.
 According to an updated ESIA summary from 2011, some potential negative impacts include increased fire risks, soil erosion, air pollution, and terrestrial habitat alteration.
 Trees and brush needed to be cut down to make room for construction and be used as fuel wood and building materials.
 In an area where vegetation was already "very scarce", the alteration of local flora would lead to "an unbalanced use of vegetation by livestock, thus causing overgrazing and degradation of the environment".
 Mitigation plans, such as implementing a revegetation plan to repopulate disturbed areas with native plant species and saplings, were implemented to address these issues.